-Access Arrangements
+1. Access Arrangements

-Access Arrangements are pre-examination adjustments for candidates based on evidence of need and normal way of working.
-Access Arrangements fall into two distinct categories: some arrangements are delegated to centres, others require prior JCQCIC awarding body approval.
+1.1 Access Arrangements are pre-examination adjustments for candidates based on evidence of need and normal way of working.
+Access Arrangements fall into two distinct categories: some arrangements are delegated to centres; others require prior JCQCIC awarding body approval.
 Access Arrangements allow candidates/learners with special educational needs, disabilities or temporary injuries to access the assessment without changing the demands of the assessment.
 For example, readers, scribes and Braille question papers.
 In this way Awarding Bodies will comply with the duty of the Equality Act 2010 to make 'reasonable adjustments'.

-Reasonable Adjustments
+2. Reasonable Adjustments

-The Equality Act 2010 requires an Awarding Body to make reasonable adjustments where a disabled person would be at a substantial disadvantage in undertaking an assessment.
-A reasonable adjustment for a particular person may be unique to that individual and may not be included in the list of available Access Arrangements.

-How reasonable the adjustment is will depend on a number of factors including the needs of the disabled candidate/learner.
+- 2.1 The Equality Act 2010 requires an Awarding Body to make reasonable adjustments where a disabled person would be at a substantial disadvantage in undertaking an assessment.
+A reasonable adjustment for a particular person may be unique to that individual and may not be included in the list of available Access Arrangements. - 2.2 How reasonable the adjustment is will depend on a number of factors including the needs of the disabled candidate/learner.
 An adjustment may not be considered reasonable if it involves unreasonable costs, timeframes or affects the security or integrity of the assessment.
 There is no duty on the Awarding Bodies to make any adjustment to the assessment objectives being tested in an assessment.

-Purpose of the Policy
+3. Purpose of the Policy

-The purpose of this policy is to confirm that Joseph Leckie Academy fulfils "its obligations in respect of identifying the need for, requesting and implementing access arrangements."
-[JCQ 'General regulations for approved centres'Chapter5.5]

-The policy is annually reviewed to ensure that arrangements are carried out in accordance with the current edition of the JCQ publication:

-'Adjustments for candidates with disabilities and learning difficulties Access Arrangements and Reasonable Adjustments"
+- 3.1 The purpose of this policy is to confirm that Joseph Leckie Academy fulfils "its obligations in respect of identifying the need for, requesting and implementing access arrangements."
+[JCQ 'General regulations for approved centres' Chapter 5.5] - 3.2 The policy is annually reviewed to ensure that arrangements are carried out in accordance with the current edition of the JCQ publication 'Adjustments for candidates with disabilities and learning difficulties Access Arrangements and Reasonable Adjustments'.
 This publication is further referred to in this policy as AA.

-Disability Policy (Exams)
+4. Disability Policy (Exams)

-A large part of the access arrangements policy is covered in the Disability policy (exams) which covers staff roles and responsibilities in identifying the need for, requesting and implementing access arrangements and the conduct of exams.
+4.1 A large part of the access arrangements policy is covered in the Disability policy (exams) which covers staff roles and responsibilities in identifying the need for, requesting and implementing access arrangements and the conduct of exams.

-This policy is available either by request from the exams officer or looking for it on the school website.
+The Disability Policy is available either by request from the exams officer or on the Academy website.

-The access arrangements policy further covers the assessment process and related issues in more detail.
+The Access Arrangements Policy further covers the assessment process and related issues in more detail.

-The Assessment Process
+5. The Assessment Process

-Assessments are carried out by an assessor appointed by the head of centre.
+5.1 Assessments are carried out by an assessor appointed by the head of centre.
 The assessor is appropriately qualified as required in JCQ regulations as follows:

-"A head of centre will appoint:
+&quot;A head of centre will appoint: